 BACKGROUND

 Liver cirrhosis is the late stage of hepatic fibrosis and is characterized by portal hypertension that can clinically lead to decompensation in the form of ascites, esophageal/gastric varices or encephalopathy.
-One of the most common sequelae associated with liver cirrhosis are neurologic and neuropsychiatric impairments labeled as hepatic encephalopathy (HE).
-Well established triggers for HE includes infection, gastrointestinal (GI) bleeding, constipation, and medications.
+The most common sequelae associated with liver cirrhosis are neurologic and neuropsychiatric impairments labeled as hepatic encephalopathy (HE).
+Well established triggers for HE include infection, gastrointestinal bleeding, constipation, and medications.
 Alterations to the gut microbiome is one of the leading ammonia producers in the body, and therefore may make patients more susceptible to HE.

 AIM

-To investigate the relationship between proton pump inhibitors (PPIs) use and HE in patients with cirrhosis.
+To investigate the relationship between the use of proton pump inhibitors (PPIs) and HE in patients with cirrhosis.

 METHODS

 This is a single center, retrospective analysis.
 Patients were included in the study with an admitting diagnosis of HE.
 The degree of HE was determined from subjective and objective portions of hospital admission notes using the West Haven Criteria.
-The primary outcome of the study was to evaluate the grade of HE in PPI users vs non-users at admission to the hospital and throughout their hospital course.
-Secondary outcomes included rate of infection, GI bleeding within the last 12 months, mean ammonia level, and Model End Stage Liver Disease scores at admission.
+The primary outcome of the study was to evaluate the grade of HE in PPI users versus non-users at admission to the hospital and throughout their hospital course.
+Secondary outcomes included rate of infection, gastrointestinal bleeding within the last 12 mo, mean ammonia level, and model for end-stage liver disease scores at admission.

 RESULTS

-The grade of HE at admission (/) using the West Haven Criteria was 2.3 in the PPI group compared to 1.7 in the PPI nonuser group, (P = 0.001).
+The HE grade at admission using the West Haven Criteria was 2.3 in the PPI group compared to 1.7 in the PPI nonuser group (P = 0.001).
 The average length of hospital stay in PPI group was 8.3 d compared to 6.5 d in PPI nonusers (P = 0.046).
-Twenty-seven (31.8%) of the PPI user group required an Intensive Care Unit admission during their hospital course compared to 6 in the PPI nonuser group (16.7%) (P = 0.138).
+Twenty-seven (31.8%) patients in the PPI user group required an Intensive Care Unit admission during their hospital course compared to 6 in the PPI nonuser group (16.7%) (P = 0.138).
 Finally, 10 (11.8%) patients in the PPI group expired during their hospital stay compared to 1 in the PPI nonuser group (2.8%) (P = 0.220).

 CONCLUSION

-Chronic PPI use in cirrhotic patients is associated with significantly higher average West Haven Criteria for HE as compared to patients with no PPI.
+Chronic PPI use in cirrhotic patients is associated with significantly higher average West Haven Criteria for HE compared to patients that do not use PPIs.

 Key words: Cirrhosis; Hepatic encephalopathy; Proton pump inhibitors; Hepatology; Proton pump inhibitor